declantyson/declantyson.co.uk/views/content/blogs-bond/the-world-is-not-enough.md

 Forgettable.
 In all honesty, it's pretty dire.
 Garbage may the name of the artist but it's a suitably apt description.
 Although because I was born on the correct side of the Atlantic, perhaps I should refer to it as 'rubbish'.
 Although 'shit' would be better still.

+---

 Well, that's the peak of Brozzers finished.
 Are you ready for the pit?
+[Die Another Day](/blogalongabond/die-another-day) is next.